solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

 ### [Re-Frame](https://github.com/day8/re-frame)

 ClojureScript frontend framework.
 "Last in the chain", meaning it builds on Reagent and enables building React components.
 Alters the React basic paradigm a bit.
 Basically Re-Frame events are the only means for mutating the appstate and views react to them via subscriptions.

+One of the main selling points of Re-Frame is its data-oriented design.
+This design choice is key for making the application using the Re-Frame framework more testable by steering implementation towards more pure functions and keeping side effects at a minimum and isolated in specific places to make the application more testable.

 ### [Stylefy](https://github.com/Jarzka/stylefy)
 CLJS-library made by our very own Jari Hanhela, which enables writing CSS styles as Clojure data and attaching them to Reagent components.